|

 excellent quarry to pursue with the fly rod.
 While in

-the river to spawn they take flies much better than the Chinooks
+the river to spawn they take flies much better than the Chinook

 do.
 Pink Salmon traditionally run every other year.